 ABWA is looking for nominations to honor 5 outstanding women in business who actively demonstrate mentorship and development of other women.
 If you have been inspired or mentored by an incredible women leader, please nominate today.
 ABWA board use the nomination forms and independent research to deliberate and vote on final selections.

-Nominations can be submitted HERE.
+Nominations are due August 31st and can be submitted HERE.

 After our leadership conference, we will head over to grab our helmets and compete on the racetrack awards will be sponsored by Ronnie Osmer Racing followed by networking and a happy hour sponsored by Ralph Brennan’s with women-owned local shopping vendors.